By Adam Edelman, Ludwig Hurtado and Melissa Holzberg

 Adam Edelman is a political reporter for NBC News.

-Ludwig Hurtado writes for NBC News.
+Ludwig Hurtado reports and produces for NBC News.

 Melissa Holzberg is a researcher for the NBC News political unit.